lsandini/cgmsim-site/docs/model/overview.md

 ## ISF, CR, CF, BGI

 The **Insulin Sensitivity Factor** (ISF) represents the impact on BG attributable to the effect of 1 unit of insulin.
-Its measurement usint is mmol/l/U. So an ISF of 2 means that the blood sugar concentration decreases 2 mmol/l for each given insulin unit.
+Its measurement unit is mmol/l/U or mg/dl/U. So an ISF of 2 means that the blood sugar concentration decreases 2 mmol/l for each given insulin unit.

 The **Carb Ratio** (CR) represents the amount of insulin needed to counteract a defined amount of carbs.
 It is expressed as g/U. For example if 10g of carbs are counteracted by 1 unit of mealtime insulin, the CR is 10 g/U.